RichardBradley/liquibase.github.com/tutorial-using-oracle.md

 ## Step 1: Install the software ##
 ### Install Oracle Database ###
-If you don't already have an Oracle database available, then download Oracle XE from the [[http://www.oracle.com/technology|Oracle Technology Network]] and install it on your computer.
+If you don't already have an Oracle database available, then download Oracle XE from the [Oracle Technology Network](http://www.oracle.com/technology) and install it on your computer.
 The XE edition of the database is free to use for development and production purposes.

 ### Install SQL Developer ###
 There are many tools available to manage your database objects.
 If you haven't already got such a tool, then take a look at SQL Developer.
-SQL Developer is available as a free download at the [[http://www.oracle.com/technology|Oracle Technology Network]].
+SQL Developer is available as a free download at the [Oracle Technology Network](http://www.oracle.com/technology).

 ### Install JDeveloper ###
-Oracle JDeveloper is another free tool available from the [[http://www.oracle.com/technology|Oracle Technology Network]].
+Oracle JDeveloper is another free tool available from the [Oracle Technology Network](http://www.oracle.com/technology).
 It has too many features to list here, we will only mention the XML editor.
 This editor is schema aware, and makes it easy to author your changelogs.

 After downloading and installing, start JDeveloper.
 If you are behind a proxy, configure the proxy using: